Kim Seon-ho: Endorsements

-In fall 2022, Kim participated in a fan signing event for the Miima Mask brand held on November 12 in Gangnam, Seoul.
-Fans applied online in October, with 100 winners selected to attend.
-In April 2023, he became the model for Korean sport brand Ballop.
-The following month, he signed with the Thai kombucha brand Teacha and attended a special event in Bangkok on May 5 to meet the press and fans.
-Later in May, Kim was appointed global ambassador for the Philippine fashion brand Bench and took part in a July 22 event in Manila that attracted over 6,000 fans.
-The clothing he modeled sold out, and his campaign became a trending topic on social media.
+In late 2022, Kim held a fan signing event for the lifestyle brand Miima Mask in Gangnam, Seoul, attended by 100 raffle winners.
+In April 2023, he became the model for Korean sportswear brand Ballop.
+The following month, he signed with the Thai brand Teacha and later attended a meet-and-greet in Bangkok on May 5, 2023.
+Later that year, Kim was named global ambassador for Philippine brand Bench.
+His July promotional event in Manila drew over 6,000 attendees, where featured campaign items reportedly sold out.

-In February 2024, NutriAsia's UFC announced a new line of Korean-inspired meal mixes with Kim as the endorser.
-He also collaborated with UFC for his Color+Full Asia Tour in Manila on April 13.
-In May 2024, he became the first brand presenter for Thai skincare brand Dr. Pong, attending a meet-and-greet event in Bangkok on September 8.
-By fall 2024, Kim was appointed ambassador for the SC Johnson.
-He represents SC Johnson's Mr. Muscle campaign in Malaysia and the Philippines, as well as Duck in Thailand, inviting customers to participate in a contest for a trip to South Korea.
+His international endorsement portfolio continued to grow in 2024.
+In February, NutriAsia's UFC launched a line of Korean-inspired meal mixes with Kim as the official endorser, which later sponsored the Manila leg of his "Color+Full" Asia Tour on April 13.
+In May, he became the first brand presenter for the Thai skincare brand Dr. Pong, subsequently attending a meet-and-greet event in Bangkok on September 8.
+By fall, Kim was appointed as an ambassador for SC Johnson's brands, representing Mr. Muscle in Malaysia and the Philippines, as well as Duck in Thailand, in a campaign that included a contest for a tour package to Seoul, South Korea for two.